Here’s how to use the divide and conquer strategy:

 To resolve your original problem, you must combine all of the solutions to the subproblems to generate an overall solution.

 However, no matter how conceptually complex your initial task, if you are using the divide and conquer algorithm, the steps are always the same: divide, conquer, and combine.

 How Does Divide and Conquer Strategy Apply to Other Disciplines?
+(6 Disciplines)

 It applies to many other subjects, where it has both positive and negative consequences.

 Here is some divide and conquer examples across disciplines.